acm-uiuc/infra-web/README.md

 We take pride in delivering high-quality, enterprise-level solutions that empower our members and enhance their experience while enabling SIG and committee chairs to do their work effectively.

 # Learn More
-Feel free to look around the [ACM GitHub](https://github.com/acm-uiuc), or reach out to our chairs at [infra@acm.illinois.edu](mailto:infra@acm.illinois.edu) or via the [ACM Discord](https://go.acm.illinois.edu)!
+Feel free to look around the [ACM GitHub](https://github.com/acm-uiuc), or reach out to our chairs at [infra@acm.illinois.edu](mailto:infra@acm.illinois.edu) or via the [Infra Committee Discord](https://discord.gg/J8Zzrdzwcu)!

 # Get Involved
 Getting involved in Infra is a great way to learn more about professional software engineering.
-Join the [ACM Discord](https://go.acm.illinois.edu) and ask us how you can get involved!
+Join the [Infra Committee Discord](https://discord.gg/J8Zzrdzwcu) and ask us how you can get involved!